DanielSprockett/danielsprockett.github.io/publications.md

     </b>
 </font>](https://medium.com/gut-check)
 <font size="3">
-  I wrote a weekly science column for <a href="https://festivalofdangerousideas.com/">The Festival of Dangerious Ideas</a>, a few of which are now hosted on medium.com
+  I wrote a weekly science column for <a href="https://festivalofdangerousideas.com/">The Festival of Dangerious Ideas</a>, a few of which are now hosted on <i>medium.com</i> (Illustrations by Daniel Gray).
 </font>

 <br>